 Ghana's public debt situation has worsened in recent years and the country now faces a high risk of debt distress and increased overall debt vulnerability.
 Total public debt service-to-revenue ratio (including payments on external and domestic debt) has not only assumed a rapidly increasing path but has breached its indicative long term threshold.
 Debt service now absorbs a large part of domestic revenues, leaving the country vulnerable to shocks.
-All other debt indicators have deteriorated owing to deteriorated domestic currency.
-Maintaining the country's debt sustainability will require a carefully designed fiscal consolidation measures combined with a more ambitious medium-term adjustment to spur robust economic growth, enhance domestic revenue mobilization and reduce the worsening debt and debt-service indicators.
+All other debt indicators have deteriorated owing to deteriorated domestic and external borrowing conditions, weak fiscal consolidation, and weakening of the domestic currency.
+Maintaining the country's debt sustainability will require carefully designed fiscal consolidation measures combined with a more ambitious medium-term adjustment to spur robust economic growth, enhance domestic revenue mobilization and reduce the worsening debt and debt-service indicators.